What is bulk transacting?

 Your clients can also transfer funds themselves via our online and mobile banking services.

-2. Select Payments and click Bulk payments from the left-hand menu
+2. Select Payments and click Bulk payments from the left-hand menu.

-4. Click View under actions, select the report type and format
+4. Click View under Actions, select the report type and format.

-What are the different statuses for bulk transactions?
+What the statuses mean

-• Errors – some transactions in the file were unsuccessful.
-Only those transactions containing errors will be withheld from processing, all other transactions will be processed as requested.
+• Errors – Some transactions in the file were unsuccessful.
+Only those transactions containing errors will be withheld from processing, with all other transactions processed as requested.
+When downloading an error file, only the errored accounts will fail, and the rest of the file will be paid successfully.

-• File failed – the complete file has been unsuccessful.
+• File failed – The complete file has been unsuccessful.
 No transactions have been processed.

 Why is bulk transaction not working?